In this guide, we explain what is the Amazon Buy Box, how to check Amazon Buy Box eligibility, and how to win the Amazon Buy Box.

 Over 80% of orders are placed with Amazon Buy Box sellers.
-This highlights the incredible importance of winning the Buy Box position.
-This can make the difference between your success and failure as an Amazon seller.
+This highlights the incredible importance of winning the Amazon Buy Box position.

-There are some simplified rules for how the Buy Box generally works;
+Here are some rules of thumb for how the Buy Box will usually work:

 The ‘Other Sellers on Amazon’ Box

 If you are eligible but do not actually win the Buy Box, you may still be one of the three sellers to appear in the ‘Other Sellers on Amazon’ box.

 These sellers will still get a reasonable percentage of the orders and will often rotate with the main Buy Box seller.

 All remaining sellers will appear on this separate page which buyers have to click through to.
 Offers are listed purely based on the total delivered price (Item Price + Shipping).

 FBA and FBM sellers will all be treated equally and no other metrics are considered here.